Welcome to the David Shepherd Cricket Trust where we support young cricketers in Devon.

 The David Shepherd Cricket Trust has been formed by the merger of two existing charities that were already working to support young cricketers in Devon; The David Shepherd Cricket Foundation and the Devon Youth Cricket Foundation.
 The merger allows us to have much greater impact, and to benefit even more young people.

-We are delighted that our patrons are Chris Read (Captain of Nottinghamshire and past Devon youth cricketer), and Heather Knight, the England Women’s cricket captain and a former Devon and Plymstock player.
+We are delighted that our patrons are Chris Read (Former Nottinghamshire and England cricketer and past Devon youth player), and Heather Knight, the England Women’s cricket captain and a former Devon and Plymstock player.
 We are immensely grateful for their support and encouragement.
 Thank you to you both.

 Our key partners